 If you want to take one of the small planes from one island hop to the next, you can do so with a short flight at one of the small airports.
 There are pilots available in the larger cities ready to offer rides so that you can get to your destinations on time and before sunset.
 You can also take direct flights to the Caribbean from different locations.

-There is no other place in the world like the Caribbean Islands, which is why you need to keep a few things in mind before visiting the islands of your choice.
+There is no other place in the world like the Caribbean Islands, so you must keep a few things in mind before visiting the islands of your choice.

 1. Secure Travel Insurance

-This insurance policy will help cover any medical expenses so that you do not have to worry about finances with other concerns.
+This insurance policy will help cover any medical expenses so you do not have to worry about finances or other concerns.
 Travel insurance is budget-friendly and should be purchased with all trips, no matter where you are traveling or who is coming.

 2. Prepare for the Wind

-When you see those swaying palms in videos and pictures of the beach in the Caribbean travel guide, this is foreshadowing that wind will be waiting for you when you arrive on the islands.
+When you see those swaying palms in videos and pictures of the beach in the Caribbean travel guide, this foreshadows that the wind will be waiting for you when you arrive on the islands.

 3. Secure Your Money

 When traveling, especially while on excursions into unknown areas, you must secure your money in different places on your person.
-While you can have some cash in your purse or bag, having one or more cards tucked away in a secure location under your clothes or in your shoes is important.
+While you can have some cash in your purse or bag, having one or more cards tucked away securely under your clothes or in your shoes is important.

 4. Keep a Lot of Water Nearby

 Because it is always warm in the Caribbean, you can expect to sweat and experience summer weather at all times.
-This means that you need to have lots of drinking water on hand, keeping bottled water in your room and with you at all times.
+This means that you must have lots of drinking water on hand, keeping bottled water in your room and with you at all times.